When should a patient with an erythematous scaly eruption be evaluated for an underlying infectious process?

 Jockey with worsening psoriasis in areas of trauma.

-While some patients are only troubled by pruritus, most are ashamed of their ...
+While some patients are only troubled by pruritus, most are ashamed of their appearance and the unsightly ...